craftcms/cms/docs/extend/plugin-guide.md

 - `https://developer-website.tld` with the URL to the website the developer name should link to in the Control Panel.
 - `email@developer-website.tld` with your support email.
 - `developer/repo` with the actual GitHub account and repository names where the plugin will live.
+- `master` with the actual primary branch name of your GitHub repository.
 - `namespace\\prefix\\` with your namespace prefix.
 (Use double-backslashes because this is JSON, and note this must end with `\\`.)
 - `plugin-handle` with your plugin handle.
 - `Plugin Name` with your plugin name.